loyada/typedpy/docs/tutorial_basics.rst

   functions might expect different date format.
 |
 | Ideally, the specification should be expressed declaratively, and the trade object will be guaranteed to
   conform to the specs.
-| This means that the validation is self-contained.
-Also, you may want a guarantee that the trade was not changed in
+In other words, we want the validation to be self-contained.
+Also, you may want a guarantee that the trade was not changed in any way during its processing.
-  any way.
-| This where Typedpy shines.
+| This is where Typedpy shines.
 We could define something like the following:

 .. code-block:: python